The Architect + Masterplanning

 The firm‘s highest profile projects to date are the conversion of the Bankside power plant to Tate Modern in London, UK (2000) and the National Stadium Beijing in China (2008).

-In Hong Kong Herzog & de Meuron is currently working on the Central Police Station Compound, a high profile conservation project with its two new additions to the site: Auditorium and Art Galleries.
-The project will revitalise a unique cluster of historic structures in the centre of Hong Kong.
+In 2018, Herzog & de Meuron completed work on Tai kwun – Centre for Heritage and Arts – a high profile conservation project in Hong Kong with its two new additionas to the site: the JC Contemporary and JC Cube.
+The project revitalises a unique cluster of historic structures in the centre of Hong Kong.
 Other than that Herzog & de Meuron is working on M+, the new museum for visual culture in Hong Kong (planned completion 2019).

 Find out more about Herzog & de Meuron.